 Alex serves as Kortright’s Lead Pastor.
 He is responsible for preparing and preaching sermons, leading worship, supervising staff, moderating and leading Session (KPC’s council of elders), overseeing pastoral care, and representing KPC within the Presbytery of Waterloo-Wellington and the wider Presbyterian Church in Canada.

 Before coming to KPC, Alex worked at Knox Church in Toronto where he served as Associate Minister for Small Groups and Leadership Development and had a particular focus on students, young adults and young families.
-He is currently on leave from a Ph.D. program in the History of Christianity at the University of Toronto.
 He has taught Modern Church History at Tyndale University College & Seminary and writes occasionally for the Presbyterian Record, among other publications.

 Rowena Ridder serves as the director of family ministries.
 She is responsible for developing the children and youth ministry programs with an advisory team and working with volunteers to execute the plans.
 Her love is to create space and structure for children and youth to discover Jesus and fall in love with Him.
 Rowena is passionate about caring for others, both leaders and children and youth, and helping them to grow in their faith and discover their identity in Christ.
 Rowena is a mother of three boys and married to a more than fantastic husband.
 She has taken courses in theology and Christian leadership.

 Rowena enjoys urban subsistence gardening, reading about theology, international and national politics.